Spark Sport and Sky TV in surprise Rugby World Cup partnership

 Previously Spark Sport had been pushing a setup for pubs and clubs based on a $299 box from Dish TV.

-But although Spark was offering pubs and clubs the right to stream RWC games for the cost of an individual Spark Sport Tournament subscription ($90 or $80 early-bird) to help mollify fears about streaming quality in some urban homes and many rural ones, it called for a complicated new setup involving HDMI switches.
+Spark was offering pubs and clubs the right to stream RWC games for the cost of an individual Spark Sport Tournament subscription ($90 or $80 early-bird), rather than the thousands it cost for an equivalent deal from Sky - in part to mollify fears about streaming quality in some urban homes and many rural ones.
+But it called for a complicated new setup involving HDMI switches.

 The new partnership with Sky will allow pubs and clubs to simply use their existing big screen TV or projector setup.